Anglia-Ruskin-IoT-Labs/avs-device-sdk/README.md

-# Research Purposes AVS with added payload and audio logs saved to files
+# AVS SDK with payload and audio logs and command interpreter server

-Thats it, basically.
-ONLY WORKS on LINUX WITH USERNAME "pi"!!
+Logging ONLY WORKS on LINUX WITH USERNAME "pi"!!  (hardcoded path /home/pi)

 I'll change hardcoded stuff on further development.

 Changed files from original alexa-device-sdk:

-* CapabilityAgents/SpeechSynthetizer changed, incoming audio responses and messageIDs saved to **/home/pi/logs/audioResponses**
+* CapabilityAgents/SpeechSynthetizer changed, incoming audio responses and messageIDs saved to **/home/pi/logs/audioResponses**, then
-* AVSCommon/AVS/src/AVSDirective changed, incoming json payloads, POSTs payload to **localhost:50000/command** and also saves it to **/home/pi/logs**
+* AVSCommon/AVS/src/AVSDirective changed, incoming json payloads, POSTs payload to **localhost:50000/command** (interpreter-server API endpoint) and also saves it to **/home/pi/logs**
+* **interpreter-server**, sends the commands to a BuzzBox or/and iMirror, if they are set up.

 ## Install Process